Thursday, May 7, 2026

 Share on FacebookShare on Twitter

 Dimensional weight in shipping — also called DIM weight or volumetric weight — is a pricing method that calculates how much space a package occupies rather than how much it physically weighs.
-Every major carrier, including FedEx, UPS, and USPS, charges based on whichever is greater: the actual weight on the scale or the calculated dimensional weight.
+Every major carrier — FedEx, UPS, USPS, and DHL — charges based on whichever is greater: the actual weight on the scale or the calculated dimensional weight.
 If your package is large but light, you will almost always pay more than the scale suggests.
-Understanding DIM weight shipping is essential for any business that ships parcels regularly, because it directly determines what appears on your freight invoice.
+Understanding DIM weight is essential for any business that ships parcels regularly, because it directly determines what appears on your freight invoice — and the rules changed significantly in August 2025 in ways that are costing high-volume shippers thousands of dollars they were not expecting.

 Table of Contents